Effective 9 April 2020

 8.8 To the maximum extent permitted by applicable law:

-- WE MAKE NO GUARANTEE AS TO THE USEFULNESS OF THE SERVICES OR MATERIALS, NOR ANY OF THE PRODUCTS AND SERVICES PROMOTED ON THE WEBSITE OR VIA LINKED WEBSITES OR COMMUNICATED TO YOU BY US.
+- WE MAKE NO GUARANTEE AS TO THE USEFULNESS OF THE SERVICES OR MATERIALS, NOR ANY OF THE PRODUCTS AND SERVICES PROMOTED ON THE WEBSITE OR APP OR VIA LINKED WEBSITES OR COMMUNICATED TO YOU BY US.
 IN PARTICULAR, WE MAKE NO GUARANTEE AS TO THE APPROPRIATENESS OF THE COURSES OR MATERIALS PROVIDED TO YOU BY US OR OUR EMPLOYEES, CONTRACTORS, AGENTS OR REPRESENTATIVES.

-- WE MAKE NO WARRANTY OR REPRESENTATION (EXPRESS OR IMPLIED) REGARDING THE QUALITY, ACCURACY, RELIABILITY, CURRENCY, PERFORMANCE, COMPLETENESS OR FITNESS FOR PURPOSE OF ANY PART OF THE SERVICES, THE WEBSITE, THE MATERIALS AND OTHER INFORMATION COMMUNICATED TO YOU BY US OR OUR EMPLOYEES, CONTRACTORS, AGENTS OR REPRESENTATIVES.
+- WE MAKE NO WARRANTY OR REPRESENTATION (EXPRESS OR IMPLIED) REGARDING THE QUALITY, ACCURACY, RELIABILITY, CURRENCY, PERFORMANCE, COMPLETENESS OR FITNESS FOR PURPOSE OF ANY PART OF THE SERVICES, THE WEBSITE, THE APP, THE MATERIALS AND OTHER INFORMATION COMMUNICATED TO YOU BY US OR OUR EMPLOYEES, CONTRACTORS, AGENTS OR REPRESENTATIVES.

 - OUR LIABILITY FOR BREACH OF ANY EXPRESS OR IMPLIED WARRANTY OR CONDITIONS THAT CANNOT BE EXCLUDED IS RESTRICTED, AT GO1'S OPTION, TO: